 We looked at the practice's procedure for acknowledging, recording, investigating and responding to complaints, concerns and suggestions made by patients and found there was an effective system in place which ensured a timely response.
-We observed there had been five complaints within the last year which had been appropriately investigated and responded to.
-The practice team viewed complaints as a learning opportunity and discussed those received in order to improve the quality of service provided.

 Are services well-led?

 Governance arrangements